cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

 Hooks ``products:simple_search``, ``companies:products_advanced_search``, ``products:search_form``, ``products:search_in_orders`` and ``products:advanced_search`` have been deprecated.
 The ``products:select_search`` hook have been deprecated, use the ``products:sort_by_content`` hook instead.

-The example of connecting search filters can be found in the :ref:`Components updated` section.
+The example of connecting search filters can be found in the :ref:`Search filters on the product list page <search-filters-on-product-list>` section.

 --------------
 Saved searches